Lord Perényi Péter, (1502– 1548) and his „third way”

 While Bishop Perényi Ferenc died with a sword in his hand, Péter fled from the Turks and took the Holy Crown to the fortified Trencsén Castle in the north of Hungary.
 After it, he became a man of King Szapolyai and gave out the Holy Crown for the coronation but they didn`t like each other.
 Yet, he was made the Voivode of Transylvania and fought the intruding troops of Cserni Jován`s Serbs until 1527 and defeated them at Szeged.
 He was joined by the peasant soldiers of late Dózsa György in this campaign.
 It is interesting to note that it was Szapolyai who had put their uprising so brutally down in 1514.

 The Holy Crown was guarded in the Castle of Füzér instead of Visegrád and Perényi took it to Archduke Ferdinand from there on 3 November 1527 and allowed him to be crowned with it.
-He received Sárospatak Castle and the money of the Eger`s Bishopry in exchange for this, as compensation for his lost property in Szapolyai`s hands.
+He received Sárospatak Castle and the money of the Eger`s Bishopry in exchange for this, it was a compensation for his lost property in Szapolyai`s hands.
 After the coronation, he took the Crown to Siklós Castle, then in 1529, to Sárospatak Castle.
 He had just a couple of hundred soldiers to guard the Crown on the way and quite unluckily he ran into the unit of King Szapolyai`s troops who were led by Chief Comes (and Bishop) Szerecsen János at Kajdács.
 They were defeated and all captured and King Szapolyai gifted Perényi to Sultan Suleiman in 1529.
-Suleiman learned that the Crown was being guarded in Slavonia, in a Castle of Šopron (in the castle of Bánfi János) and he wished “to see it”.
+Suleiman learned that the Crown was being guarded in Slavonia, in the Castle of Sopron (in the castle of Bánfi János) and he wished “to see it”.
 He sent 300 Sipahi riders and they brought the Crown to him.
 As for Perényi Péter, he was in the captivity of Bishop Szerecsen János of Pécs.

 To Szapolyai`s surprise, the Sultan thought Perényi more valuable alive and set him free.
 Perényi, willy-nilly, had to serve again King Szapolyai in exchange for his life.
 He was the one who escorted Queen Isabella to his new-old king.
 As for the Sacred Crown of the Hungarians, Sultan Suleiman came to understand that it had to be given back to Szapolyai.
 Without wearing the Crown, nobody would have followed Szapolyai, and after the unsuccessful siege of Vienna in 1529, Suleiman had not enough power to overrun East Hungary.
 He needed to pacify Szapolyai so the Crown was returned to him.

 King Szapolyai could achieve the temporary independence of Eastern Hungary, there were no Turk garrisons in his country.
 Yet, the Dual Kingship had a very harmful impact on the kingdom, the noblemen were changing sides quite often, depending on whom they considered a better protector against the Ottoman threat.
-Perényi Péter was a leader of those Hungarian noblemen`s party who disliked both Ferdinand and Szapolyai.
+Perényi Péter was a leader of the Hungarian noblemen`s party who disliked both Ferdinand and Szapolyai.
 He and some important Hungarian barons went to Venice in the summer of 1531 to negotiate about seizing the power of Hungary.
 At this time, King Szapolyai was still childless and the bastard-son of the Doge, Lodovico Gritti was the Sultan`s Governor of Hungary who was authorized to give instructions to Szapolyai on behalf of Suleiman.

 Lodovico, obviously a pain in Szapolyai`s neck, wanted himself to be appointed as the new king of Hungary.
 Perényi wanted to undermine his efforts at Andrea Gritti, the Doge of Venice.
 Perényi arrived in Venice, leading a rather impressive unit of 600 Hussars, and tried to persuade the Doge to support his claims for the throne if Szapolyai happened to leave no heir.